Anna Spain Bradley

 • UCLA Faculty Since 2020

-Professor Spain Bradley’s research focuses on international law, international dispute resolution and international human rights.
-She is currently writing Global Racism (Oxford University Press, forthcoming 2025), which explores the phenomenon of how racism operates globally building upon her Human Rights Racism (Harvard Human Rights Journal, 2019) article naming racism as an undefined violation of international human rights.
-She is also the author of Human Choice in International Law (Cambridge University Press, June 2021), which investigates the neurobiology of human choice in international legal and political decision making.
-She is the co-editor of International Dispute Resolution (Carolina Academic Press, with Mary Ellen O’Connell and Amy J. Cohen, 2021) and the author of numerous law review articles, book reviews and shorter commentaries in scholarly journals.
-She is the recipient of the 2018 Gamm Justice Award and the 2014 American Society of International Law’s Francis Lieber Award for her article The U.N.
+An expert in international law, international dispute resolution and human rights, Professor Spain Bradley’s current research focuses on two areas: the legal history and doctrinal development of racism in international law and the study of emotion in international judicial thought.
+She is the author of Global Racism: A Challenge for the World (Oxford University Press, forthcoming 2026), which examines the globalization of racism through ideology, building upon her Human Rights Racism article (Harvard Human Rights Journal, 2019) naming racism as an undefined violation of international human rights.
+Her first book, Human Choice in International Law (Cambridge University Press, 2021) introduced insights from neuroscience to the study of international legal and political decision-making, illustrating how factors like emotion, bias and empathy can influence and ultimately shape international law.
+She is the co-editor of International Dispute Resolution 3rd ed.
+(Carolina Academic Press, with Mary Ellen O’Connell and Amy J. Cohen, 2021) and has written numerous research publications about the United Nations Security Council, the role of international courts and the peaceful resolution of disputes.
+She is the recipient of the 2018 Gamm Justice Award “for outstanding written work addressing critical issues in justice” and the 2014 American Society of International Law’s Francis Lieber Award for “exceptional writing that enhances the law of war” for The U.N.
 Security Council’s Duty to Decide (Harvard National Security Journal, 2013).
+Professor Spain Bradley advances her research in collaboration with the Max Planck Institute for Comparative Public Law and International Law as a member of its Transdisciplinary U FEEL Council and as a member of the University of Hamburg’s Institute of Law and Economics.

-Professor Spain Bradley has a distinguished record of service as an international legal advocate, U.S. diplomat and civil servant.
-In 2024, President Biden appointed Spain Bradley to the World Bank-ICSID Panel of Conciliators for a six-year term.
+Professor Spain Bradley has a distinguished record of service as a diplomat and as a leader in the field of international law.
+In 2024, United States President Joseph Biden appointed her to serve on the World Bank ICSID Panel of Conciliators for a six-year term.
 In 2021, the United Nations appointed Spain Bradley as Legal Expert to the United Nations Ad Hoc Committee on the Elaboration of Complementary Standards on the prevention of racist and xenophobic discrimination.
+She is an elected life member of the Council on Foreign Relations and was elected to serve as Vice President of the American Society of International Law (two terms), as a member of the Society’s Executive Council (two terms), and as Vice Chair of the Institute for Transnational Arbitration’s Academic Council.
 She has represented nations as legal counsel before the Permanent Court of Arbitration and served as Attorney-Adviser at the U.S. Department of State, where she earned two Meritorious Honor Awards for her work representing the U.S. before the Iran-U.S. Claims Tribunal and as a delegate to the United Nations Compensation Commission.
 Spain Bradley previously worked on climate change policy at the U.S. Environmental Protection Agency and international trade agreements at the U.S. Trade Representative’s Office.
-She clerked for the Honorable Judge Raymond Finch of the U.S. District Court of the U.S. Virgin Islands.
+Professor Spain Bradley is a founding member and former Board member of Mediators Beyond Borders International and a former Board member of Collaborative Dispute Resolution Associates in Boulder, CO.

 Bibliography